-- A) The Electric City Utilities Confined Space Entry Permit and Alternate Entry Form for Confined Space Entry records compliance with the OSHA Standard and authorizes entry into the confined space.
+- A) The Wastewater Dept Confined Space Entry Permit and Alternate Entry Form for Confined Space Entry records compliance with the OSHA Standard and authorizes entry into the confined space.
 Permits must be made available to all entrants at the time of entry and will extend only during the duration of the task.
 At the completion of the entry operation any complications shall be noted on the permit.
-If no complications were encountered, then a notation to this fact shall be made. - B) A copy of the Permit or Form shall be maintained for a period of no less than one (1) year.
-Permits shall be reviewed annually to assess the Confined Space Entry Program. - C) A sample Electric City Utilities Confined Space Entry Permit and Alternate Entry Form for Confined Space can be seen at the end of the procedures list.
+If no complications were encountered, then a notation to this fact shall be made. - B) A copy of the permit or Form shall be maintained for a period of no less that one (1) year.
+Permits shall be reviewed annually to assess the Confined Space Entry Program. - C) A sample of The Wastewater Dept's Confined Space Entry Permit and Alternate Entry Form for Confined Space can be seen at the end of the procedure list.